Maggie Pierce (actress): Later career

-Personal life
+Personal life and death

 Pierce was an impulsive, outgoing person, who delighted in speaking with interviewers.
 Her background stories as related in newspapers changed over the years, confusing the issues of where she went to school, how long she was a nurse or model, and how her show business break occurred.

 According to columnist Walt Hackett, Maggie Pierce had hazel-colored eyes.
 She ate only one meal per day, and also swam 200 yards daily.
 She was a cigarette smoker, and admitted she occasionally lit one up just to drive away bores.
 She loved sports, played soccer in high school, and as an adult was catcher on a weekend softball team made up of Hollywood women.

 She was regularly mentioned in the columns of Hedda Hopper, Louella Parsons, and other syndicated gossip-mongers, particularly during her MGM days.
 According to them, her long-term romances included a broken engagement with businessman Bob Neal, and a never-quite-announced engagement to David Lange, younger brother of actress Hope Lange.

 Around 1966 she hooked up with real estate tycoon Jerome "Jerry" Minskoff, who was fifteen years older, and married with three children.
 Some sources say they married after his divorce, in Las Vegas, Nevada during 1966, but the only marriage license in public records for the couple is from New York City for 1971.
 Minskoff produced Broadway plays in the theater his family opened.
 He was nominated for Tony Awards as a producer seven times, winning in 1986 for a revival of Sweet Charity.
 They lived in his Manhattan and London homes, until his death in August 1994.

 Upon being widowed, Pierce appears to have eventually moved to Las Vegas, Nevada.
 She died April 5, 2010, in Danbury, Connecticut, at the age of 78.